 The Service de sécurité incendie de Montréal (SIM) is in charge of protecting the entire island of Montréal, which covers an area of 500 km2, has 400,000 residential, commercial, industrial and institutional buildings and nearly 1,900,000 inhabitants.
 Montréal also has a major underground network comprising 30 km of corridors, passageways and shopping centres.
-To simplify management of its operations, the SIM divided its territory into 12 different regions with a total of 66 fire stations.

 A cosmopolitan metropolis

 According to Statistics Canada's 2011 census, Montréal has the second highest population of all Canadian metropolitan areas.
 The Montréal agglomeration, part of the greater Montréal area, had 1,886,481 inhabitants in 2011 with an estimated population density of 3,780 inhabitants per km2.
 Out of this number: